 Running a restaurant is all about dedication to amazing food.
 Whether the restaurant has been a neighborhood icon for decades or just opened its doors, customers expect its food to delight their senses and take them on a culinary journey.
-However, that is only one ingredient of the recipe for success.
-Knowing how competitive and fickle the restaurant industry is, you also need to take good care of the business side, which includes finding the proper insurance.
+However, that is only one ingredient in the recipe for success.
+Knowing how competitive and fickle the restaurant industry is, you also need to take good care of the business side.
+That includes finding the proper insurance.

 There are dozens of different policies and packages on the market.
 To understand the various types of restaurant insurance, why you need it, and how to save some money on it, continue reading this article.

-Running a restaurant comes with a unique set of risks: from food poisoning to knife injuries in addition to all the risks that can affect any business.
+Running a restaurant comes with a unique set of risks: from food poisoning to knife injuries.
+That is in addition to all the other risks that can affect any business regardless of its industry.
 It is important to get insurance that not only covers typical business risks, but also the risks unique to a food business.

-Although there is no specific type of insurance called “restaurant insurance,” many insurance companies create bundles that are specific to restaurants.
-Those bundles include insurance policies useful for food businesses and make it easy and convenient for restaurants to get all the policies they are most likely going to need.
+Although no specific insurance is called “restaurant insurance,” many insurance companies create bundles that are specific to restaurants.
+Those bundles include insurance policies useful for food businesses and make it easy and convenient for restaurants to get all the policies they are going to need.

-Some policies in those packages are primarily applicable to the food industry, such as spoilage insurance or food contamination shutdown insurance.
+Those packages include policies that are most applicable to the food industry, such as spoilage insurance and food contamination shutdown insurance.

-When running a restaurant, you need several policies.
+When running a restaurant, several policies are needed to fully protect it.
 Here is an overview of the most important ones:

 Commercial Property Insurance

-A restaurant’s premises are one of the most valuable assets the business possesses.
-Whether rented or owned, commercial property insurance will cover damage to the building in the event of a fire, vandalism, or some other disaster.
-It also covers most of the building's contents, up to the limits of the policy.
+The premises of a restaurant are one of the most valuable assets of the restaurant owner.
+Whether rented or owned, commercial property insurance will cover damage to the building in the event of fire, vandalism, or some other disaster.
+It also covers most of the building's contents up to the limits of the policy.
 However, it does not cover damage resulting from earthquakes and flooding.